 Section 1.
 Form of Certificate.
 The Board of Directors shall determine the form of membership certificate and the same shall be signed by the President and his signature attested by the Secretary-Treasurer, who shall impress thereon the Seal of the association, provided that the form of certificate, in addition to any other matters required by the Board of Directors to appear therein, shall contain the statements as required by the Laws of the State of New Mexico.

 Section 2.
 Membership Book.
-As a part of the records of the Association, there shall be kept a list of memberships, which shall contain a list of the certificates of membership which have been issued, noting the number of the certificate, the date thereof, and the name and address of the person to who issued.
+As a part of the records of the Association’s documentation, there shall be kept a list of memberships, which shall contain a list of the certificates of membership which have been issued, noting the number of the certificate, the date thereof, and the name and address of the person to who issued.

 Section 3.
 Transfer of Membership.
-The membership in the Association may be sold by the owner at any time, however for the sale to be valid, it must be recorded in the office of Otis Mutual Domestic Water on a form that is approved by the Board of Directors.
-Until this transfer is made the seller will remain the recognized owner of the membership by the Association.
+The membership in the Association may be sold by the owner at any time, however for the sale to be valid, it must be recorded in the office of the Association on a form that is approved by the Board of Directors.
+Until this transfer is made, the seller will remain the recognized owner of the membership by the Association.
 A membership cannot be moved to another location without the written approval of the Association.

-The memberis personal property and is not tied to the land upon which it serves.
-Any sale, transfer, or other changes of a ’scertificate (water meter) shall be noted on the books of the Association.
+The member’s certificate is personal property and is not tied to the land upon which it serves.
+Any sale, transfer, or other changes of a member’s certificate (water meter) shall be noted and recorded on the books of the Association.

 ARTICLE X

 Other